saturncloud/examples/examples/examples-cpu/snowflake/README.md

 # Query data with Pandas

-If your table or query result fits into the memory of your Jupyter client, you can load data into a pandas dataframe using methods `fetch_pandas_all()` or `fetch_pandas_batch()` available in the Snowflake Connector for Python a.k.a. the Python Connector.
+If your table or query result fits into the memory of your Jupyter client, you can load data into a pandas dataframe using `pd.read_sql()`.

 See [snowflake-pandas.ipynb](./snowflake-pandas.ipynb).